 We now pass to investigate our last case-scenario, where in spite of pub/sub apps, we consider a different kind of ROS object, that of services, in which the communication between entities follow a request/reply pattern.
-See below the results for the memory consumed, for a number of servers and clients ranging between 1, 2, 5 and 10.
+See below the results for the memory consumed, for a number of servers and clients ranging from 1 to 10.
 Notice that we report both the behaviour and values of the individual consituents (static, stack, and dynamic) and of the total memory.

 Fig 6: Total memory usage (in Bytes) of micro-ROS service and clients applications as a function of the number of servers and clients.

 As already done in the case of publishers and subscribers, we can calculate the total memory consumed by a single entity.
-From this calculation it results that the memory occupied by one server or one client is on the order of ~ 8800 B. From this figure, we see that the memory occupied by a server and that occupied by a client is virtually identical, and it is on the same order of magnitude as that occupied by a subscriber.
-This is understandable if one thinks that in the case of these applications, entities always need to ‘subscribe’ to either a request, in the case of a server, and to a reply, in the case of a client.
-In both cases, messages need to be stored in the memory slots allocated in both the XRCE-DDS and RMW layers.
+From this calculation it results that the memory occupied by one server or one client is on the order of ~ 300 B. From this figure, we see that the memory occupied by a server and that occupied by a client is virtually identical, and it is on the same order of magnitude as that occupied by a publisher or subscriber application.

 To sum up, we have seen that:

-- Memory consumption doesn’t vary with message size as long as the sum of the latter and overheads can be accommodated by the static buffer pre-allocated at compile-time.
+- Memory consumption doesn’t vary with message size as long as the sum of the latter plus the overheads can be accommodated by the static buffer pre-allocated at compile-time.

 - Static and Dynamic memories vary with the entity number, while the stack remains constant.

-- A single publisher app with default configuration parameters and with both transport protocols explored (UDP and serial) consumes ~ 400 B of total memory, which corresponds to the memory needed for creating the entity.
+- A single publisher/subscriber app with default configuration parameters and with UDP transport consumes ~ 400-500 B of total memory.

-- A single client/server app with default configuration parameters and with UDP transport consumes ~ 8800 B of total memory.
-This reflects the fact that in a request/response pattern messages need to be stored and handled as in the subscription case.
+- A single client/server app with default configuration parameters and with UDP transport consumes ~ 300 B of total memory, on the same order of magnitude of pub/sub applications.